netwww1/CalcBindingAva/README.md

 CalcBindingAva supports Avalonia 11.0.4 and .Net 6.0 only.

 [CalcBinding](https://github.com/Alex141/CalcBinding) is an advanced Binding markup extension that allows you to write calculated binding expressions in xaml, without custom converters.
-CalcBinding can automaticaly perfom bool to visibility conversion, different algebraic operations, inverse your expression and more.
+CalcBinding can automaticaly perfom different algebraic operations, inverse your expression and more.
 CalcBinding makes binding expressions shorter and more user-friendly.

 ## Install